 Not only are we using the Internet for more and more things, but the data files we’re transferring across networks are getting bigger and bigger.
 Because switches are used to connect devices together on a computer network, and the data passed between devices is growing, newer switches are able to process higher volumes of data.
 Consider investing in business-grade switches that can handle the day-to-day operations of your business.
 Switches that can only handle low volumes of data will slow everything down, including your print jobs.
 It’s also a good idea to have a backup switch for each port.
 Also, because ports are doors into your network, you want to have a good firewall – something to keep unwanted traffic out.
-Cisco offers excellent business-grade solutions that can perform automatic and proactive updates and virus scans, while home and small businesses solutions usually require manual updates.
+Cisco offers excellent business-grade solutions that can perform automatic and proactive updates and virus scans, while home and small business solutions usually require manual updates.

 Your unique business and day-to-day operations will determine the right network services and devices for you.
 SysGen can help keep you informed of the latest trends, and recommend the best solutions to meet your needs.

 SysGen Solutions Group